ArlexMR/HySOM/docs/usage/quickstart.rst

 .. toctree::
    :maxdepth: 1

-   The SOM class <tutorials>
+   The SOM class <../tutorials/tutorials>

 To gain better control over the training process, explore the tutorials below.

 .. toctree::
    :maxdepth: 1

-   Customizing training parameters <tutorials>
+   Customizing training parameters <../tutorials/tutorials>

 To diagnose the training process using topographic and quantization errors, see the following tutorials.

 .. toctree::
    :maxdepth: 1

-   Evaluating training performance <tutorials>
+   Evaluating training performance <../tutorials/tutorials>

 To explore the visualization functions available in the package, refer to the following tutorials.

 .. toctree::
    :maxdepth: 1

-   Visualize your SOM <tutorials>
+   Visualize your SOM <../tutorials/tutorials>